Handi-Care Intl's "Volunteer India" program is based on the ideas that you can:

 - Smoking and drinking are prohibited in the Amar Seva Sangam Campus.

 - Proper dress code and Conduct are expected from all volunteers.

 - More than 40 HCI volunteers have been sent to ASSA and have all returned with raving reviews of their experience.

 - The Volunteer India experience has inspired and guided many volunteers to choose career paths that involve working with people with disabilities.

-- Following the volunteer experience, all of our student volunteers have been able to enter their desired field of study – e.g. Education, Medicine, Physiotherapy, Occupational therapy.
+- Following the volunteer experience, all of our student volunteers have been able to enter their desired field of study such as Education, Medicine, Physiotherapy, Occupational therapy.
 Our student and older volunteers have enjoyed contributing in various areas such as pschycological counselling, teaching English, arts, music, dance and helping in computer related area.

 - The experience of living in, giving to and receiving from a developing country has changed many of the volunteers' perspectives and many have gone on to contribute significantly to their local and global communities.

 - Many volunteers have continued to work with HCI and ASSA after their volunteer placements.